eMetaboHUB/Forum-DiseasesChem/README.md

 ```
 Note that Keys of dict must be the same in all graphs.
 By loading the SBML graph and the new graph containing identifiers equivalence in an RDF Store like Virtuoso, we can compute SPARQL query to extract all informations:
 This request may be separated in 3 main parts :
+And **version** must be fill in the Graph URI.
 #### part 1 : Get synonyms of existing uris :
+As indicated in the Graph URI, this file should be named *synonyms.trig*
 ```SQL

 DEFINE input:inference 'schema-inference-rules'